Cognitive Systems Design

 If you do want to improve, now is the time to start.

-You may request a complimentary copy of my book, Presentations for the Knowledge Professions.
-In return, in an electronic handshake agreement, I would like you to let friends and colleagues know that this book is available.
-I will provide an email flyer you might send anyone who seems interested.
+If you are registered on my website, you may request a complimentary copy of my book, Presentations for the Knowledge Professions.
+In return, I would like you to let friends and colleagues know that this book is available.
+Ask me for an email flyer you can send friends and colleagues, or download it here.

 Email me if you would like a complimentary copy.
-I will send it by email in epub format (iBook compatible).
+I will let you know how to download it.

 If you read the book and like it, I will appreciate any supportive comments you might offer friends or colleagues.
 I will review and reflect on any comments you send me.